About

 We have a research and development (R&D) program looking into new uses for unwanted paint and packaging.

-Our research program is guided by our R&D advisory committee: chaired by aerospace engineer Prof. Murray Scott, Cheryl Batagol PSM, with more than 40 years' experience in the waste management, water and environmental sectors, R&D and paint industry specialist Roy Rose, former General Manager of PPG architectural coatings, Anne Neeson and Paintback Chief Executive Karen Gomez.
+Our research program is guided by our R&D advisory committee: chaired by aerospace engineer Prof. Murray Scott, Cheryl Batagol PSM, with more than 40 years' experience in the waste management, water and environmental sectors, R&D and paint industry specialist Roy Rose, former General Manager of PPG architectural coatings and Anne Neeson.

 It is through the shared vision of Paintback and the Australian paint industry, along with your continued support that, all paint and paint packaging in Australia can be reclaimed, turned into new products, or converted into energy.